 The weather is better.

-Everything is open, but the crowds are gone.
+Everything is open, but the crowds are much smaller.

 “In many cities like Paris and Rome, attractions and restaurants close in August,” Jonathan says, “but in London everything is still open!”
-In fact, August is one of the slowest months of the year in this city—with fewer tourists and fewer locals.
-As a result, you’re less likely to have to wait in lines or battle big crowds as you explore around town.
+Because August is one of the slowest months of the year in London—with fewer tourists and fewer locals—you’re less likely to have to wait in lines or battle big crowds as you explore.

 Late summer brings special events.

 Buckingham Palace is only open to visitors for a short time each year.
 Guess when?
 During the late summer.
-This year, admission includes entry to “Fashioning a Reign: 90 Years of Style from The Queen’s Wardrobe,” a special exhibition to celebrate the queen’s 90th birthday.
+This year, admission includes entry to “Royal Gifts,” an exhibition of official gifts presented to the Queen over the past 65 years.

 It is easier to get great seats to London’s plays and musicals.